 Considering the size and relative ease of conversion3 of the 11 segments, our research suggests E, B, C, and K are priority segments for market-based sanitation efforts in Uganda (Figure 4).
 Other segments, particularly those in the rural north and west far from a main road (segments D, I, J) will likely be most difficult to reach using purely market mechanisms, likely requiring extensive community-led total sanitation or social behavior change-type interventions to increase latent demand for basic sanitation and eventually targeted subsidies to the neediest households in these areas to achieve universal coverage.

 Figure 4: Prioritizing Uganda's Addressable Sanitation Market

-For next steps, S4H will continue working through the National Sanitation Working Group to socialize the study results and work with the subcommittee to consolidate an initial draft of the NSMS by late April 2019.
-In parallel, S4H has begun using the research findings to identify toilet product packages and delivery models focusing on segments B, C, and E, corresponding to the project’s initial intervention districts.
+For next steps, USHA will continue working through the National Sanitation Working Group to socialize the study results and work with the subcommittee to consolidate an initial draft of the NSMS by late April 2019.
+In parallel, USHA has begun using the research findings to identify toilet product packages and delivery models focusing on segments B, C, and E, corresponding to the project’s initial intervention districts.
 We hope to begin market testing in April or May and will keep you posted on our progress.

 By Jonathan Annis, Project Manager for USAID’s Uganda Sanitation for Health Activity